kubevirt/kubevirt/docs/cluster-configuration.md

-As the usage of the jsonpatch annotation is not safe, the HyperConverged Cluster Operator will count the number of these modifications in a metric named kubevirt_hco_unsafe_modifications. if the counter is not zero, an alert named `KubevirtHyperconvergedClusterOperatorUSModification will` be eventually fired:
+As the usage of the jsonpatch annotation is not safe, the HyperConverged Cluster Operator will count the number of these modifications in a metric named kubevirt_hco_unsafe_modifications. if the counter is not zero, an alert named `UnsupportedHCOModification will` be eventually fired:
 ```
 Labels
-    alertname=KubevirtHyperconvergedClusterOperatorUSModification
+    alertname=UnsupportedHCOModification
     annotation_name="kubevirt.kubevirt.io/jsonpatch"
     severity=info
 ```